Part love letter, part love spell… Here is a little exercise you can do to love on a lonely heart.

 I’m so thrilled to be in love with you, Mariya – feeling admiration, adoration, and appreciation for your nature.
 I delight in being her, and she’s gleefully emergineering a divine future of exploration, expansion, and connection.
 I am committed to supporting your needs, and remaining grateful for your being.
 You confidently express yourself, face challenges with zeal, and honor your unique individuality.
 I feel powerfully self-sufficient, and supremely loved.

-I am so grateful to recognize my love for myself reflected in my love for my partner.
+One of the most beautiful outcomes was that I became able to recognize my love for myself reflected in my love for my partner.

 (Edit 3/1/19: Still in the same partnership, and I can easily confirm that my initial Step 4 affirmation statement, which I believe was originally drafted in our early stages in 2015, is now 100% true.)